Kūdō

 Kūdō (空道) is a Japanese hybrid martial art.

-It is a full-contact combat sport that aims to achieve both safety and practicality, a style of mixed martial arts practised with headgear and gloves.
+It is a full-contact combat sport that aims to achieve safety, aggression and practicality, a style of mixed martial arts practised with headgear and gloves.
 It features stand-up striking, with throwing and grappling techniques being also allowed in the competition, including restraint, locks and chokeholds.

-Kūdō is a budo martial art that originated in the Daido Juku school.
-Daido Juku is an organization founded by Azuma Takashi in 1981.
+Kūdō is a form of budō (modern martial arts) that originated in the Daido Juku school, an organization founded by Azuma Takashi in 1981.
+The relationship between the Daido Juku school and kudo is similar to that between the kodokan school and judo.

-The kudo is found in more than 100 locations in Japan and is practised in more than 50 countries around the world.
-Although it is a martial art created by the Japanese, Russia currently has the largest number of Kudo athletes, eclipsing the number of Japanese practitioners.
+Kūdō is found in more than 100 locations in Japan and is practised in more than 50 countries around the world.
+Although it is a martial art created by the Japanese, Russia currently has the largest number of Kūdō athletes, eclipsing the number of Japanese practitioners.